runsascoded/ur/README.md

 - [ ] run `*-test.ipynb` notebooks as tests
 - [ ] set up CI
 - [ ] generate `README.md` from `README.ipynb` with pre-commit hook
+- [ ] convert/copy all of these TODOs GitHub into issues!